 Welcome to Redoux Interiors!

-I am passionate about Dumpster Diving, Curbside Shopping and Upcycling furniture and Home Décor that was, unloved, ugly, and sometimes just unbelievably beyond redemption.
+I am passionate about Dumpster Diving, Curbside Shopping & Upcycling furniture and Home Décor that was, unloved, ugly, and sometimes just unbelievably beyond redemption.

 My passion for repurposing was born out of necessity.
 Like many young married couples, when my husband and I first married, we were cash poor.
 “Shabby Chic” was just coming into fashion.
 I couldn’t afford to buy the look of furniture done in this style by someone else.
 Instead, I began hunting garage sales and taught myself a few tricks of the trade.